nehemiaobati/codeigniter/documentation.md

 **4. Core Concepts**

 **4.1.
-Architectural Overview (MVC-S)**
+Architectural Overview (Modular MVC-S)**

-The project extends the traditional Model-View-Controller (MVC) pattern with a **Service layer (MVC-S)** to better organize business logic.
+The project's primary architecture is **Modular**.
+Each distinct business feature (e.g., Blog, Payments, Gemini) is isolated into a self-contained module within the `app/Modules/` directory.
+This promotes code organization, reusability, and makes features easy to add or remove.

+Within each module (and for core shared components in the `app/` directory), the project follows a **Model-View-Controller-Service (MVC-S)** pattern.

-- **Models (`app/Models`)**: Handle all direct database interactions.
-They are responsible for querying, inserting, and updating data.
+- **Models (`app/Modules/[ModuleName]/Models`)**: Handle all direct database interactions for that module.
-- **Views (`app/Views`)**: Contain the presentation logic (HTML).
-They receive data from controllers and render it for the user.
+- **Views (`app/Modules/[ModuleName]/Views`)**: Contain the presentation logic (HTML) for the module.
-- **Controllers (`app/Controllers`)**: Act as the bridge between Models and Views.
-They handle incoming HTTP requests, orchestrate calls to services, and pass data to the appropriate view.
+- **Controllers (`app/Modules/[ModuleName]/Controllers`)**: Act as the bridge, handling HTTP requests for the module, calling services, and passing data to views.
-- **Services (`app/Libraries`)**: Contain the core business logic.
-This includes interacting with third-party APIs (Paystack, Gemini), processing complex data, and performing calculations.
-This keeps controllers lean and focused on handling the request-response cycle.
+- **Services (`app/Modules/[ModuleName]/Libraries`)**: Contain the core business logic specific to that module.
+Shared, application-wide services are located in `app/Libraries/`.

 **4.2.
 The Request Lifecycle**

 1. The request first hits `public/index.php`.
+2. CodeIgniter automatically discovers routes from `app/Config/Routes.php` and from the `Config/Routes.php` file inside each Module.
-2. CodeIgniter's routing (`app/Config/Routes.php`) matches the URL to a specific controller method.
+3. The routing system matches the URL to a specific controller method (either in `app/Controllers` or `app/Modules/[ModuleName]/Controllers`).
-3. Any defined Filters (`app/Config/Filters.php`) are executed before the controller is called.
+4. Any defined Filters (`app/Config/Filters.php`) are executed before the controller is called.
-4. The Controller method is executed.
+5. The Controller method is executed.
 It may validate input, call one or more Services, and retrieve data from Models.
-5. The Controller passes the prepared data to a View.
+6. The Controller passes the prepared data to a View.
-6. The View is rendered into HTML and sent back to the browser as the final response.
+7. The View is rendered into HTML and sent back to the browser as the final response.

 **4.3.
 Service Container & Dependency Injection**